mattevsz/autoflow/README.md

 ### 5. Setting Up the Code Editor

 1. In your code editor, open the repository folder in the WSL Ubuntu environment.
-2. Use the shortcut `Ctrl + Shift + P` and select "Connect to WSL" using your Ubuntu distribution.
+2. Use the shortcut `Ctrl + Shift + P` and select "Connect to WSL using Distro" using your Ubuntu distribution.

 ### 6. Building and Running Langflow